SUPERINTIALD/PerfectHouseFinder/README.md

-Perfect Home Finder
+# The Perfect Home Finder
-# Overview

 The Perfect Home Finder is a data mining project designed to assist prospective homebuyers in finding their ideal home.
 By analyzing various factors such as crime rates, neighborhood quality, school ratings, quality of life, and proximity to landfills, this tool provides a comprehensive overview of potential homes based on user preferences.
 Leveraging APIs and natural language processing (NLP), it aims to deliver tailored and insightful recommendations.